This revision of the Messenger has a few changes from the previous releases, including:

-A class-A transistor gain stage cleanly boosts your signal with very low noise.
+A high fidelity gain stage cleanly boosts your signal with very low noise.
 A switchable clean boost gives you extra volume for when you need to stand out.
 The four band EQ with variable mid frequencies shapes your tone with precision and clarity.
 The low and high pass filters smooth the lows and highs for consistent tone for any venue.
 Separate level controls for the line out and DI allow you to set the perfect signal level for driving an amplifier and mixing console simultaneously.
 The DI features a transformer balanced out with a ground lift switch for true isolation.
 The internal 30 volt supply provides plenty of clean headroom for virtually any incoming signal.

 The Messenger requires a regulated DC power supply.
 The voltage must be no less than 9 volts and no greater than 18 volts.
 The supply must be rated for at least 250 mA.
 The supply must use a 2.1mm barrel connector with center-negative polarity.
 You should choose a supply that is intended to be used for musical devices to ensure it will be low noise.
 There is no difference in performance when using 18V compared to 9V.

 The input to the Messenger is a 1/4" unbalanced jack.
 The input impedance is 10MΩ and will work well for both upright bass and electric bass.
 The Phase button retains the phase when pressed in, or inverts the signal when the button is out .
 The Tuner jack is a buffered output, and may be used for sending your unaffected signal to another device.
 The line output is capable of driving preamps, power amps, effects loops, and other effect pedals.
 The transformer coupled DI output is specified to drive 600Ω loads or greater.
 Phantom power will not power the Messenger, however it will not damage the unit if applied.
 The Ground Lift switch isolates pin 1 of the XLR connector from ground.